-7. Child Maintenance Restitution Act (Rep. Amesty/Sen. Burgess) HB 79/SB 116 addition to serving any other criminal penalties, this proposal provides justice and financial restitution to support children who have experienced the horrible loss of one or more parents because of the wrongful actions of others.
-Status: Neither bill has moved yet.
+7. Child Maintenance Restitution Act (Rep. Amesty/Sen. Burgess) HB 79/SB 116 conditions where the defendant caused the death of a parent of the child.
+In addition to serving any other criminal penalties, this proposal provides justice and financial restitution to support children who have experienced the horrible loss of one or more parents because of the wrongful actions of others.

-Description: This act authorizes courts to order defendants to pay child maintenance restitution to the surviving parent or guardian of minor under certain conditions where the defendant caused the death of a parent of the child.
-In
+Description: This act authorizes courts to order defendants to pay child maintenance restitution to the surviving parent or guardian of minor under certain